radcamp/radcamp.github.io/NYC2018/01_cluster_basics.md

 ### Or, obtaining FastQC output (Windows)
 Moving files between the cluster and your local computer is a very common task, and this will typically be accomplished with a secure file transfer protocol (**sftp**) client.
 Various Free/Open Source GUI tools exist but we recommend [WinSCP](https://winscp.net/eng/download.php) for Windows.

 After downloading, installing, and opening WinSCP, you will see the following screen.
-First, ensure that the "File Protocol is set to "SFTP". **The connection will fail if "SFTP" is not chosen her.** Next, fill out the host name (`lem.ib.usp.br`), your username and password, and click "Login".
+First, ensure that the "File Protocol is set to "SFTP". **The connection will fail if "SFTP" is not chosen her.** Next, fill out the host name (`habanero.rcs.columbia.edu`), your username and password, and click "Login".
 ![png](01_cluster_basics_files/01_WinSCP1.png)
 Two windows file browsers will appear: your laptop on the left, and the cluster on the right.
 You can navigate through the folders and transfer files from the cluster to your laptop by dragging and dropping them.
 ![png](01_cluster_basics_files/01_WinSCP2.png)